neutrons/reflectivity_ui/README.md

 - Make sure all the config properties make it to QSettings
 - Do something with P0 / PN to clean up the reflectivity
 - Refactor the configuration object of the NexusData class
+- Add mantid script as a possible output file

 ## Data Manager Design
 - Improve data manager design to handle direct beams more cleanly